dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 "Mass Mean Probing vs Linear Regression" in the appendix].

-We then tested two methods for determining the relative importance of the different layers --- either allowing the magnitude of the difference of means vector to determine the importance of the layer in the final probe, or to learn coefficients for each layer using linear regression.
+We then tested two methods for determining the relative importance of the different layers --- either allowing the magnitude of the difference of means vector to determine the importance of the layer in the final probe (MM), or to learn coefficients for each layer using linear regression (MM-LR).
 We found that which method is more accurate on test data varies over both model size and number of training steps.
 \AT{should we mention this in the intro/contributions/or a "key results" section like tlide?}

 ![The performance of pure mass means shift vs mass means shift with linear regression for different Pythia model sizes.
 Lower is